 On leaving school Andrew joined the Royal Navy in November, 1979.
 He embarked on a training course as a helicopter pilot in May, 1980 and served in the Falklands War against Argentina aboard HMS Invincible.
 In February, 1992 he was promoted to Lieutenant Commander of the ship HMS Cottesmore

-Their union produced two daughters, the elder Princess Beatrice of York, was born on 8 August, 1988, at the Portland Hospital, London and was christened Beatrice Elizabeth Mary Mountbatten-Windsor at the Chapel Royal at St. James Palace.
-The York's younger daughter Princess Eugenie, was born on on 23 March, 1990 also at the Portland Hospital and was christened with the names Eugenie Victoria Helena Mountbatten-Windsor at the Church of St. Mary Magdalene, Sandringham, by the Bishop of Norwich and became the first member of the royal family to have a public christening.
+Their union produced two daughters, the elder Princess Beatrice of York, was born on 8 August 1988, at the Portland Hospital, London and was christened Beatrice Elizabeth Mary Mountbatten-Windsor at the Chapel Royal at St. James Palace.
+The York's younger daughter Princess Eugenie, was born on 23 March 1990 also at the Portland Hospital and was christened with the names Eugenie Victoria Helena Mountbatten-Windsor at the Church of St. Mary Magdalene, Sandringham, by the Bishop of Norwich and became the first member of the royal family to have a public christening.

-The extrovert Sarah Ferguson was hailed as a breath of fresh air when she first joined the royal family, and the couple carried out a number of highly successful royal tours abroad, representing the Queen.
-However rifts soon began to appear in the marriage, which remained very much in the harsh media spotlight.
+The extrovert Sarah Ferguson was hailed as a breath of fresh air when she first joined the royal family, and the couple carried out several highly successful royal tours abroad, representing the Queen.
+However, rifts soon began to appear in the marriage, which remained very much in the harsh media spotlight.
 The Duchess of York came under frequent hurtful criticism from the press for her dress sense and weight.

 Andrew's naval career meant that he was frequently away from home and the high spirited Duchess of York conducted affairs with American admirers, the Texan Steve Wyatt and John Bryan, which later became public knowledge.
 When compromising photographs of the Duchess and her 'financial advisor', John Bryan appeared in national newspapers, the Duchess was at Balmoral where she was spending the traditional summer holiday with the rest of the royal family.
 She left abruptly under a cloud of scandal and media furore.

-In January, 1999, Andrew took up an appointment in the diplomacy section of the naval staff and finally left the navy in July, 2001.
-He has since taken up the role of as the UK's Special Representative for International Trade and Investment.
-Andrew is a keen golfer and is patron of the Golf Foundation.
+In January 1999, Andrew took up an appointment in the diplomacy section of the naval staff and finally left the navy in July 2001.
+He has since taken up the role of the UK's Special Representative for International Trade and Investment.
+Andrew is a keen golfer and is a patron of the Golf Foundation.